Henry Scott Wallace

 Tina Kroll-Guerch has been with Wallace Global Fund in a variety of positions since WGF’s inception in 1995.
 Before her time at WGF, she worked in varying capacities at the Special Projects Fund at Population Action International, in government affairs at a Fortune 500 company, and as a travel agent.
 Tina has a BA in French from the University of Virginia and a Masters in International Commerce and Policy from George Mason University.

-Isabel serves as a Program Assistant for the Women’s Rights and Impact Finance programs.
-Prior to joining Wallace Global Fund, she held positions at the Rapoport Center for Human Rights and Social Justice and the Harry Ransom Center.
+Isabel serves as the Program Associate for Women’s Rights and Agroecology.
+Prior to joining Wallace Global Fund, she held positions at the Rapoport Center for Human Rights and Social Justice and the Equal Justice Center, where she worked primarily on worker’s rights and immigration issues.
 She is a graduate of the University of Texas at Austin where she majored in Middle Eastern and Latin American Studies.

 Catherine Chen serves as a Managing Director and Financial Advisor of the SRI Wealth Management Group of RBC Wealth Management.
 Before joining RBC, she worked at Piper Jaffray where she advised foundations, non-profit organizations and high-net-worth individuals on ESG investments.
 She has previous experience at J.P.
 Morgan and Chinatrust Commercial Bank in Taiwan.
 Catherine was recognized as a 2019 Financial Times Top 400 Financial Advisor in 2020 and 2021.
 She is a graduate of the University of California at Berkeley and has a BA in both Economics and History, and is a Certified Investment Management Analyst from the Wharton School at the University of Pennsylvania.